 For undergraduate programs: A semester credit hour is generally earned for two hours and 13 minutes (133 minutes) of direct faculty instruction each week for six weeks or the equivalent amount of instruction over a different amount of time.
 For example, an undergraduate psychology class for which a student earns three credit hours meets four days per week for one hour and 40 minutes each day for a six-week period.

 For accelerated [undergraduate or graduate] programs: A semester credit hour is usually earned for one hour and 20 minutes (80 minutes) of formal instruction augmented by additional informal instruction.
-For example, an accelerated psychology class for which a student earns three credit hours meets one day per week for four hours over a six-week period and provides 45 additional minutes of instruction each week delivered online or via other modalities such as laboratory work, practicums, and studio work over the same six-week period.
+For example, an accelerated psychology class for which a student earns three credit hours meets one day per week for four hours over a six-week period and provides a minimum of 2 hours and 40 minutes of additional instruction each week delivered online or via other modalities such as laboratory work, practicums, and studio work over the same six-week period.

 For graduate programs: A semester credit hour is normally earned for satisfactory completion of one 50-minute session of classroom instruction per week for a semester of not less than fifteen weeks.
 For example, a graduate psychology class for which a student earns three credit hours meets once per week for two hours and 30 minutes (150 minutes) for a 15-week period.

 Semester credit hours are earned for various types of instruction.

 Each of these basic measures for undergraduate, accelerated and graduate programming may be adjusted to reflect modified academic calendars, delivery modalities, and formats of study.

 |Credit hour||Total time of instruction||Instruction time per week in a 6-week session||Instruction time per week in a 15-week semester|

 All Spalding University courses deliver equivalent learning experiences regardless of learning modality including face-to-face, online, hybrid or Web-augmented.
 The following factors would be fair indicators of equivalency.